Why is this medication prescribed?

 Before using desonide,

-- tell your doctor and pharmacist if you are allergic to desonide or any other medications.
+- tell your doctor and pharmacist if you are allergic to desonide, any other medications, or any of the ingredients in desonide topical products.
+Ask your pharmacist for a list of the ingredients

-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention medications that suppress the immune system such as azathioprine (Imuran), cyclosporine (Neoral, Sandimmune), methotrexate (Rheumatrex), sirolimus (Rapamune), and tacrolimus (Prograf).
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention the following: other corticosteroid medications and other topical medications.

-- tell your doctor if you have or have ever had diabetes, Cushing's syndrome (an abnormal condition that is caused by excess hormones [corticosteroids]), problems with your circulation, or any condition that affects your immune system such as acquired immunodeficiency syndrome (AIDS) or severe combined immunodeficiency syndrome (SCID).
+- tell your doctor if you have or have ever had diabetes, Cushing's syndrome (an abnormal condition that is caused by excess hormones [corticosteroids]), or liver problems.

 What should I do if I forget a dose?